One Thousand Eight Hundred Pennies.

 I also dabbled a bit in baseball cards with card companies now offering factory sealed complete sets for the casual collector who just wanted a set as an investment.

-My wakeup call began when O-Pee-Chee introduced the Premier set back in 1990.
+The wakeup call for me began when O-Pee-Chee introduced the Premier set back in the fall of 1990.
 The beautiful 132 card set included many potential Hall of Fame rookie cards.
-The glitzy gold foil packs were selling out everywhere and variety stores on my ice cream route sold me everything they had.
+The glitzy gold foil packs were selling out everywhere and the variety stores on my ice cream route sold me everything they had.
 I could not find any more packs and they quickly sold out at all the wholesalers.
-The O-Pee-Chee Premier edition was red hot.
-The thirty dollar, thirty-six pack box with each foil sealed pack containing seven cards was fetching three hundred bucks at the shows.
+The 1991 O-Pee-Chee Premier edition was red hot.
+The thirty dollar, thirty-six pack box with each foil sealed pack containing seven cards was fetching three hundred bucks plus at the shows.
 Individual packs were selling for ten bucks or more.

 Still, I never sold or traded any of my cards.

-Instead, I decided I would make up complete handpicked sets.
-I made up ten of the 132 card sets all in pristine mint condition and each set I wrapped, boxed and put away.
-It was like printing money, or so I thought.
-I also had multiples of all the star rookie cards like Jagr, Modano, Fedrov as well as Gretzky and Lemieux all stored away in toploaders.
-My $500 investment in the 1990 O-Pee-Chee Premier cards was now easily worth 10x as much based on the monthly guide prices and the overwhelming demand for the product.
-It was surely to keep increasing in value, or so I thought.
+Instead I decided I would make up complete handpicked sets.
+I made up ten complete 132 card sets all in pristine mint condition and each set I wrapped, boxed and put away.
+It was like printing money and I also had multiples of all the star rookie cards.
+My fifty thousand pennies investment in 1991 O-Pee-Chee Premier cards was now easily worth 10x as much based on monthly guide prices and the overwhelming demand for the product.

-The year 1990 would be my last year that I would buy packs, boxes or cases of hockey cards.
-Greed had taken over the market and there was just too much product; the market was flooded with cards.
-You could buy hockey cards everywhere and even gas stations were now selling hockey cards.
-Some vendors at card shows who had no knowledge whatsoever of hockey let alone hockey cards only saw the dollar signs and they too were now setting up tables to sell cards.
-Collecting sportscards was no longer a childhood hobby because greedy adults had taken it over.
+The year 1990 would be my last year that I would buy any packs, boxes or cases of hockey cards.
+Greed had now taken over the market and there was just too much product; the market was flooded with all sportscards.
+You could buy cards everywhere and even gas stations began selling hockey cards.
+New vendors at the card shows who had no knowledge whatsoever of hockey let alone hockey cards only saw the dollar signs and they too were now setting up tables to sell cards.
+Collecting sportscards was no longer a childhood hobby because greedy adults had completely taken it over.

 Still, I never sold or traded any of my cards.